SQream/sqream_docs/guides/operations/logging.rst

 .. _collecting_logs2:

-Collect logs from your cluster
+Collecting Logs from Your Cluster
 ====================================

-Collecting logs from your cluster can be as simple as creating an archive from the ``logs`` subdirectory: ``tar -czvf logs.tgz *.log``
+Collecting logs from your cluster can be as simple as creating an archive from the ``logs`` subdirectory: ``tar -czvf logs.tgz *.log``.

 However, SQream DB comes bundled with a data collection utility and an SQL utility intended for collecting logs and additional information that can help SQream support drill down into possible issues.